Jack Black: 2020s

+In 2022, he lent his voice to the Richard Linklater animated coming-of-age film Apollo 10 1⁄2: A Space Age Childhood.
+Also that year, he portrayed disc jockey Wolfman Jack in the Roku biographical parody film Weird: The Al Yankovic Story.
+From 2022 to 2023, he reprised the role of Po in the Netflix animated series Kung Fu Panda: The Dragon Knight.
+He also guest starred on the Paramount+ series Big Nate and the Adult Swim series Rick and Morty.

-The next year, Black voiced Bowser in Illumination's animated feature film The Super Mario Bros.
-Movie based on the Nintendo games.
-The film was released in April 2023 and was an international box office success ranking as one of the highest-grossing films of 2023.
+In 2023, Black voiced Bowser in Illumination's animated feature film The Super Mario Bros.
+Movie, based on the Nintendo games.
+The film was released in April 2023, and reprises the role of the character again in the sequel The Super Mario Galaxy Movie, based on the video games Super Mario Galaxy (2007) and Super Mario Galaxy 2 (2010), released in April 2026 and they became an international box office success ranking as between one of the highest-grossing films of 2023 and one of the highest-grossing films of 2026.
 That same year, he also took roles as Joseph Stalin in the Mel Brooks Hulu comedy series History of the World, Part II and Captain Bombardier in the Disney+ series The Mandalorian.
-Black then reprised his role as Po in Kung Fu Panda 4, voiced Claptrap in Borderlands (both 2024), and most recently, portrayed Steve in A Minecraft Movie (2025).
+Black then reprised his role as Po in Kung Fu Panda 4, voiced Claptrap in Borderlands (both 2024), and portrayed Steve in A Minecraft Movie (2025), and will reprise his role as Steve in the sequel, A Minecraft Movie Squared (2027).